 Dredge Pumps

 DAE Pumps dredge pumps can be configured hydraulically, electrically, or diesel-driven to fit all your dredging needs.
-As a result, we make a variety of dredging systems to choose from.
+As a result, we make a variety of dredging equipment systems to choose from.
 Check out our robust selection of cable-deployed dredge pumps, excavator-mounted dredge pumps, pontoon dredge pumps (mini dredges), and diver-operated dredges and pumps.
-The versatile cable-deployed and excavator dredge pumps are interchangeable and can be configured to your specific requirement accordingly.
+The versatile cable-deployed and excavator dredge pumps are interchangeable and can be configured to your specific requirements.

 Dredge Pump Applications

-DAE Pumps sand and gravel dredge pumps are ideal for a variety of applications, including dredging dams, ports, marinas, rivers, canals, lakes, ponds, and more.
-Ensuring water quality and capacity are essential in hydroelectric and water supply dams, therefore making the DAE Pumps dredge pumps perfect for removing excess sand, gravel, and silt.
 Clearing sediment and contaminates from riverbeds, channels, canals, and oceans help restore safe navigation and shoreline formations, and dredging lakes and ponds clean and remove contaminants and tailing.
 Primarily, as ocean currents move sediments, the seafloor slowly rises, lowering the depth of marinas and ports.
 Furthermore, rivers and streams also carry sediment and deposit it along banks.
 Dredging ensures safe access for boats and other water vessels.

 Our dredge pumps are also used as barge pumps for offloading materials like mud and clay from maintenance dredging projects.
 Thusly, these barge pumps are attached to excavators on large pontoons and suction the material from the barges to a disposal area.